younoch/property-management-backend-1/DEPLOYMENT.md

 ## Prerequisites

-- Docker and Docker Compose installed
+- Node.js 18+ and npm 8+
+- PostgreSQL 14+ database
+- PM2 (for process management in production)
+- Nginx (recommended for reverse proxy)
-- A domain name (for CORS configuration)
+- A domain name with DNS configured
-- PostgreSQL database (or use the included PostgreSQL container)
+- SSL certificate (recommended, e.g., from Let's Encrypt)

 ## Step 1: Environment Configuration